-The Options, Envelope points command makes available a number of options that will help determine envelope behavior.
+The Options, Envelope points command helps determine envelope behavior.
 These are also available by right clicking on the toolbar envelope tool.
-The option to Move envelope points with media items should be enabled if you wish an envelope to follow its media item when that item is moved, copied, etc. using basic techniques.
+Move envelope points with media items should be enabled if you wish an envelope to follow its media item when that item is moved or copied.

-Enabling Razor edits affect all track envelopes will effectively join your envelopes to your media items when razor editing.
-They will automatically be moved, copied or deleted with the media item.
-With this option disabled, you may still include envelope points/segments, etc. in your media item(s) selections if you wish.
-See the last section in this chapter for some examples.
+Enabling Razor edits affect all track envelopes will link your envelopes with your media items when razor editing.
+They will be moved, copied or deleted with the media.
+With this disabled, you may still include envelope points/segments, etc. in your media item selections if you wish.
+There are some examples later in this chapter.
 Be careful with Envelope point selection follows time selection.
 This will move all points within a time selection when you click/drag on any one of them.
-To move only one point (or selected points) within a time selection, disable this option.
+If you don't want this,, disable this option.